soulphysics/.emacs.d/README.md

 Now you need to install Auctex.
 This is the golden package for everything latex: an amazing reference manager, cool dropdown menus and completions, the works.
 Use the Emacs package mannager to install it.
 Within your sparkling new Emacs installation:

-	M-x package-list
+	`M-x package-list`
 	Search/scroll down to Auctex and hit enter, then click install.

-The basic compile command is C-c C-c.
-In general C-c will start you off with an Auctex command.
+The basic compile command is `C-c C-c`.
+In general `C-c` will start you off with an Auctex command.

 ### Sync Skim